 Network located plugins will not run through IIS.

-Follow the steps below to add your site to the IIS Manager.
+Follow the steps below to add the site to the IIS Manager.

 The ProgramData folder may be hidden.
 To make this visible: